iptv-org/iptv/FAQ.md

 ### Does the playlist have a channel guide?
 Yes.
 However, not all channels have their EPG available.
 See [EPG](https://github.com/iptv-org/epg) for more info.
 Please note that the guide is not perfect and some channels (like international feeds) may interrupt programming without you knowing.

-### Is possible to view channels directly from the main website?
+### Is it possible to view channels directly from the main website?
 No, to avoid possible abuse of the service.

 ### Why don't we show NSFW channels in most playlists?